 To differentiate yourself from the competition, you need unique, original story ideas.
 Data is an easy way to get these stories.
 This is especially true for stories based on internal data.
 When you have proprietary data that no other brand has access to, you can tell a story that no one else can tell about your industry, your customers, and more.

-These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide useful perspective to your audience and/or industry.
+These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide useful perspective to people and/or industry.

-Not only are these stories compelling to your audience, publishers are also hungry for great storytelling.
+Not only are these stories compelling, publishers are also hungry for great storytelling.
 In a world of regurgitated content, data storytelling helps you stand out above the noise.
-A great piece published in a high-profile publication can elevate your brand and introduce you to an entirely new audience.
+A great piece published in a high-profile publication can elevate your brand and introduce you to an entirely new group of people.
 (For more on that, check out our tips on how to get publishers to fall in love with your content.)

 The Data Stories That Brands Should Tell